wendyyng/Idea_Factory/README.md

 - HTML
 - CSS
 - PostgreSQL
+- TDD with RSpec

 ## Features

 - Sign in and sign up as a user
-- View, create, edit, delete and like ideas
+- Full CRUD functions: view, create, edit and delete ideas
+- Like and unlike ideas
 - Create and delete reviews

 ## Screenshots: